jcartledge/sublime-worksheet/README.md

 Passes the contents of the current document line by line to the interpreter which matches its syntax setting.

-Results are inserted as comments directly below the statement, as they would appear if you were enteringthe in the REPL.
+Results are inserted as comments directly below the statement, as they would appear if you were entering them in the REPL.

+This automatically clears the results of previous evaluations first.

-You don't need to save the document before running `Evaluate worksheet`, but if it has been saved then imports/requires/includes relative to the file should work.
+You don't need to save the document before running `Evaluate worksheet`, but if it has been saved then you can write imports/requires/includes relative to the file and they should work.

-Any errors or timeouts will cause evaluation to stop and the error to be writtn to the document.
+Any errors or timeouts will cause evaluation to stop and the error to be written to the document.
 A timeout occurs if the REPL hasn't returned a result for an evaluated line after 10 seconds.

 ### `Worksheet: Clear worksheet results`